Small teams working together in an office space

 Keep in mind that at a certain point, how we communicate is more important than what we communicate.
 A team that communicates with empathy doesn’t simply deliver information for information’s sake.
 Each member purposefully communicates with the goal of helping others make independent decisions.
 Being free to ask questions, disagree, express concerns, and point out flaws will enable your people to drive innovation more effectively.

 Don’t tolerate a jerk.
-If someone is undermining the psychological safety of the team via personal criticism, making people feel unsafe to express themselves, acting like they are the final word or smartest person in the room, then team members will not bring their whole selves to that room.
+If someone is undermining the psychological safety of the team via personal criticism, making people feel unsafe to express themselves, or acting like they are the final word or smartest person in the room, then team members will not bring their whole selves to that room.
 You will have missed an opportunity to access the full strength of your team, and innovation will be stymied.

 So be human, show feelings, express yourself, and encourage others to do so as well.
 If your organization does not have psychological safety, you can’t create the communication patterns to make Conway’s Law work for you, and you can’t create the technical system that works for the organization.